-Changes to principle Private Residence Relief and Lettings Relief could be costly for homeowners
+Changes to principle Private Residence Relief and Lettings Relief

 Under current legislation, a property that is, or has in the past been an owner’s only or main residence, qualifies for Private Residence Relief (PPR) on the last 18 months before disposal.
 This relief protects the owner from any capital gains tax that may be accrued during this time, regardless of whether they are currently in residence, and allows for the time taken to sell and move house.

 But, as from 6 April 2020 this relief time is being reduced to only 9 months.
 The result is that an owner will be subject to an additional 9 months of capital gains taxes, should the property no longer be occupied by them during that period.

 Although many feel that this period is not lengthy enough, the government considers it to be sufficient for most individuals to gain from the relief whilst they sell a property that is their main residence.
 At the same time, it also eliminates the chances of owners gaining from large amounts of tax relief on two or more properties co-currently, when additional homes are no longer being used as the main residence.

 However, the existing 36-month final period exemption rules will still stand when regarding sales by those that are disabled or are in a care home.

 In addition, lettings relief is also being restricted from April 2020.
 With current legislation, lettings relief applies when a taxpayer is liable for a taxable gain on a property that has been used as their main residence, and all or part of the property has also been let during ownership.
 This applies to any lease, tenancy or license, and although the property would qualify for PPR relief, the owner was not required to be in residence at the same time as the tenant, to benefit from lettings relief too.